wren-lang/wren/doc/site/performance.markdown

 4. Statically compiled statically typed languages: C, C++, Java, C#, Haskell, etc.

 Most languages in the first bucket aren't suitable for production use.
 (Servers are one exception, because you can always throw more hardware at a slow language there.)
 Languages in the second bucket are fast enough for many use cases, even on client hardware, as the success of the listed languages shows.
-Languages in the third bucket are quite fast, but their implementations are breathtakingly complex, often rivalling that of compilers for statically-typed languages.
+Languages in the third bucket are quite fast, but their implementations are breathtakingly complex, often rivaling that of compilers for statically-typed languages.

 ## Why is Wren fast?